kasenetz/hbcd-docs/docs/internal/reportissues.md

 Follow the instructions outlined in [Report Issues](../reportissue.md) to submit a help desk ticket.
 If you are having trouble accessing the help center in Lasso, please reach out to **achaudhry@lassoinformatics.com** and/or **lmacintyre@lassoinformatics.com**

 ## Updates to HBCD Data Release webpage content
-If you identify any errors or updates needed in the content of this webpage, please report them by either submitting an issue on the [hbcd-docs GitHub](https://github.com/DCAN-Labs/hbcd-docs/issues) or by contacting me, Luci Moore, directly via Slack or email.
-For more complex updates requiring discussion, Slack or email is preferred.
+If you identify any errors or updates needed in the content of this webpage, please report them via one of the following mechanisms:

+1. Submit an issue via [hbcd-docs GitHub](https://github.com/DCAN-Labs/hbcd-docs/issues)
+2. Contact me, Luci Moore, directly via Slack or email (for more complex updates requiring discussion, Slack or email is preferred)
+3. Submit a ticket to the Lasso Help Center (select "Other" under Category)

 Please note that I also receive updates through other channels (e.g., Workgroup README templates) and strive to incorporate changes promptly upon notification.
 However, don’t hesitate to reach out if you have questions or concerns.